Colleen Bjerknes, ARM

 Senior Vice President of Property & Casualty at Keenan

-Eric has been with Keenan since 2004 where he started as a Loss Control Consultant.
+Eric has been with Keenan since 2004, where he started as a Loss Control Consultant.
 He received a Bachelor of Science degree in Management and Human Resources, with emphasis in Human Resource Management, from California State Polytechnic University, Pomona.

 Eric earned his Associate in Risk Management for Public Entities (ARM-P) designation in 2008, his P&C broker license in 2011 and his CSRM designation in 2014.
-Eric works closely with some of the state’s largest JPAs to help them manage their losses and implement risk management best practices both directly and through the Loss Control department’s staff of 52 Safety and Risk Management professionals.
-Eric has expanded specialties in the areas of campus security, school site design, fire sprinkler systems, aerial lifts, behavior-based safety, vocational art shop safety, as well special education safety.
+Eric works closely with some of the state’s largest JPAs to help them manage their losses and implement risk management best practices both directly and through the Loss Control department’s staff of 58 Safety and Risk Management professionals.
+Eric has expanded specialties in the areas of campus security, school site design, fire sprinkler systems, aerial lifts, behavior-based safety, vocational art shop safety, as well as special education safety.

 Cindy Vyskocil

 Dr. Cindy Vyskocil is the Vice Chancellor of Human Resources at South Orange County Community College District (SOCCCD), where she serves as the district’s chief human resources officer and negotiator and oversees all aspects of labor relations and employment services.
-With 28 years of service in the public sector, including 23 years in community college administration, Dr. Vyskocil is well-known for her experienced human resources leadership at both multi-college and single-college districts.
+With 28 years of service in the public sector, including 23 years in community college administration, Dr. Vyskocil is well known for her experienced human resources leadership at both multi-college and single-college districts.

 Before joining SOCCCD, Dr. Vyskocil was the Vice Chancellor of Human Resources at Coast Community College District, Associate Vice President of Human Resources at Long Beach Community College District, and Director of Equity and Diversity at North Orange County Community College District, respectively.
-She holds a doctorate in educational leadership from the University of California, Irvine; an M.P.A from California State University, Fullerton; and two bachelor’s degrees from Arizona State University.
+She holds a doctorate in Educational Leadership from the University of California, Irvine; an M.P.A from California State University, Fullerton; and two bachelor’s degrees from Arizona State University.

 Dr. Vyskocil has served as both President and Past President of the Association of Chief Human Resource Officers (ACHRO), and she currently serves as the chair of the Human Resources Committee for the Statewide Association of Community Colleges.